ABOUT THE FIIRM

 I look forward to working together on your financial path of progress

-After 15+ years in finance, teaching numerous financial literacy courses, obtaining two business degrees and professional financial certifications, continuous financial education (especially with the Institute for Divorce Financial Analysis), and being a primary breadwinner myself, I’ve obtained fun insights and eye-opening realizations about personal finance.
+After 15+ years in finance, teaching numerous financial literacy courses, obtaining two business degrees and professional financial certifications, continuous financial education (especially with the Institute for Divorce Financial Analysts), and being a primary breadwinner myself, I’ve obtained fun insights and eye-opening realizations about personal finance.

 One thing I know for sure – we all want to know the “right” thing to do when it comes to money.